-UW-Green Bay permits under certain circumstances; the possession, use, and sale of alcohol are regulated at UW-Green Bay in accordance with applicable provisions of state and federal law, and Chapter UWS 18 of the Wisconsin Administrative Code.
-UW-Green Bay Public Safety and/or the Vice Chancellor for Student Affairs enforce violations of possession, use and sale of alcohol, to include underage drinking laws.
+The possession, use, and sale of alcohol are regulated at UW-Green Bay in accordance with applicable provisions of state and federal law, and Chapter UWS 18 of the Wisconsin Administrative Code.
+UW-Green Bay Public Safety and/or the Dean of Students Office enforce violations of possession, use and sale of alcohol, to include underage drinking laws.
 UW-Green Bay permits alcohol consumption in the following areas: Shorewood Golf Course, University Union, Kress Event Center, Weidner Center of the Performance Arts, and in university operated apartments and subject to approval of the Chancellor.
 At all times it is unlawful to sell, furnish or provide alcohol to a person under the age of 21.
 The possession of alcohol by anyone under the age of 21 in a public place or a place open to the public is illegal.